acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

 - Shift Lock sends a Tab.
 - Alt-tab works normally(suppressed).
  -
-- Double Tab, maintain alt-tab opened.
+- Double Tab, maintain alt-tab opened(Now it's a single tap).
  -
-- Control key can be used after alt-tab and windows will always be on top.
+- Control key can be used after alt-tab and windows will always be on top(no more since one line code).
  -
-- Right click after alt-tab cancel the GUI.
+- Right click after alt-tab cancel the GUI, no more since one line is enough all platforms.
  -
 - Left click select the window.
  -